Money Management 1-2-3: THREE: Planning a Secure Future

 Reverse mortgages

-A reverse mortgage allows older homeowners (generally, age 62 or over) who owe little or nothing on their property to borrow against their equity without having to make monthly payments for as long as they live in the home.
-Borrowers can receive a lump sum, a monthly payment, a line of credit or some combination of these.
+A reverse mortgage allows older homeowners who owe little or nothing on their property to borrow against their equity without having to make monthly payments for as long as they live in the home.
+(The most common type of reverse mortgage, the Federal Housing Administration [FHA]-insured Home Equity Conversion Mortgage [HECM], requires borrowers to be age 62 or over.)
+Borrowers can receive a lump sum, a monthly payment, a line of credit, or some combination of these.

-Interest accrues on the loan, which must be paid off when the home is sold or the last surviving borrower dies.
+Interest accrues on the loan, but no payments must be made until the home is sold, the borrower moves out of the property, or the last surviving borrower dies, at which point the entire loan balance must be repaid.
 If heirs choose to keep the home, they must be able to pay off the loan (taking out a new mortgage to pay off the reverse mortgage might be an option).
 Otherwise, if the value of the home exceeds the loan balance, the homeowner or heirs would keep the difference between the sales price and the amount due.
 If the amount borrowed exceeds the value of the home, the lender can’t seek additional payments.

-Reverse mortgage applicants must undergo a “financial assessment,” including a credit score review, by the lender to ensure they can meet the ongoing expenses of homeownership (maintenance, property taxes, insurance, etc.).
+While no minimum credit score is required for HECM applicants, they must undergo a financial assessment by the lender to ensure they can meet the ongoing expenses of homeownership (maintenance, property taxes, insurance, etc.).
 A reverse mortgage also typically requires the borrower to meet with a government-approved housing counselor before applying.
-For a referral in your state, call HUD (800-569-4287).
+For a referral in your state, visit HUD’s HECM website or call HUD at 800-569-4287.

 A reverse mortgage isn’t right for everyone.
 The loans are relatively expensive.
 If you plan to leave the home soon or you don’t need much money, they are not a good option.